 Accessing the furnace's diagnostics menu provides ready access to the last six faults detected by the furnace.
 Faults are stored most recent to least recent.
 Any consecutively repeated fault is stored a maximum of three times.
 Example: A clogged return air filter causes the furnace limit to trip repeatedly.
 The control will only store this fault the first three consecutive times the fault occurs.
-Navigate to the diagnostics menu as described above in Accessing and Navigating the Advanced Features Menus.
+Navigate to the diagnostics menu as described in the thermostat installer manual.